Xilinx/mlir-air/AIRConversionPasses.md

 transformed into sequential code.

-The pass will insert AIRRt metadata into the original module to describe the partitions, herds and DMA allocations that were generated in the AIE dialect output modules.
-Runtime code for configuration and control of partitions is generated from the AIRRt metadata by the `air-to-std` pass.
+The pass will insert AIRRt metadata into the original module to describe the segments, herds and DMA allocations that were generated in the AIE dialect output modules.
+Runtime code for configuration and control of segments is generated from the AIRRt metadata by the `air-to-std` pass.

 ### Example - A 1x1 herd copying a 1024xi32 vector from L3 memory into an L1 buffer